-- And, don’t be afraid to play around with the recipe by adding rice, beans, quinoa or even pasta.
+- Don’t be afraid to play around with the recipe by adding rice, beans, quinoa or even pasta.
 They’ll add an extra dimension to this classic soup!

-- If you decide to add rice or quinoa to the soup, I suggest using about 1/4 cup, increasing the broth another 1/2 cup and adding in extra seasonings.
+- If you add rice or quinoa to the soup, I suggest using about 1/4 cup, increasing the broth by another 1/2 cup and adding in extra seasonings.

 - Use the remaining broth as vegetable broth.

-- Making this soup ahead of time allows the flavours to really come together enhancing the taste.
-May be stored in the refrigerator for several days.
+- Making this soup ahead of time allows the flavours to come together, enhancing the taste.
+It may be stored in the refrigerator for several days.